pingcap/dm/docs/RFCS/20190722_error_handling.md

 #### Error object definition

-Error object is defined as following, with some import fields:
+Error object is defined as below, with some import fields:

 - code: error code, unique for each error type
 - class: error class based on the belonging component or unit, etc; classified by code logic